Although contact centres spend much energy reducing queue times, it has been said that it does not have much of an effect on customer satisfaction.

 Have you seen a correlation between queue times and customer satisfaction?

-Please put your thoughts and responses in the comments section below.
+Please put your thoughts and responses in an email to Call Centre Helper.